lexedata/lexedata/docs/tour.rst

 within a concept::

     $ python -m lexedata.edit.add_cognate_table -q --unique-id concept WARNING:lexedata:No segments found for form duala_all (ɓɛ́sɛ̃).
+Skipping its cognate judgements.
     WARNING:lexedata:No segments found for form duala_arm (dia).
+Skipping its cognate judgements.
     WARNING:lexedata:No segments found for form duala_ashes (mabúdú).
+Skipping its cognate judgements.
     WARNING:lexedata:No segments found for form duala_bark (bwelé).
+Skipping its cognate judgements.
     WARNING:lexedata:No segments found for 1592 forms.
 You can generate segments using `lexedata.edit.segment_using_clts`.

 Clean the data